 Rainbow Dash is rude, crass, tomboyish, eminently egocentric, and prefers to spend her time either napping or practicing flying stunts rather than doing her weather management job - but she's one of the greatest flyers in Equestria, can perform moves other pegasi only dream of (plus one that was supposed to be impossible), can clear the skies in ten seconds flat, and is ultimately dependable to the point of being the literal embodiment of the Element of Loyalty.

-Rarity is a renowned fashion designer, commissioned by pop stars and royalty alike, and a massive drama queen prone to fainting, freak outs and assorted conniptions.
+Rarity is a renowned fashion designer, commissioned by pop stars and royalty alike, and a massive Drama Queen prone to fainting, freak outs and assorted conniptions.
+And despite her usual prissiness and tendency to panic at the slightest hint of getting dirty; she has repeatedly demonstrated that she can throw down with the best of them.

 "Swarm of the Century" is a good example of this.
 Throughout the episode, Pinkie seems to be occupied with a meaningless scavenger hunt instead of helping her friends deal with the parasprite infestation.
 In the end, it turns out that she knew exactly how to deal with parasprites and was working on that plan all along (and assumed that her friends knew that), so from her point of view she was the one dealing with the problem while her friends kept playing silly games.